mkosecki1/EveCalendar/README.md

 <img src="https://i.ibb.co/3ygYgQn/calendar-activity-1.jpg" width=250> <img src="https://i.ibb.co/3fpRxbD/calendar-activity-2.jpg" width=250> <img src="https://i.ibb.co/h2LcZ1r/options-1.jpg" width=250>

+At settings user can: add or remove events types to calendar,  delete user profile (with all his data) ore change font size of events type picker (seventh screen).
 When user long press day with no dot, he will be moved to next screen, where he can add an event on that day (seventh screen).
 User can chose: evet by horizontal swipe carousel picker and time by vertical swipe time picker.